AcademySoftwareFoundation/opencue.io/content/docs/Other guides/containerized_frames.md

  To avoid this scenario, you should mount in docker.sock with `--mount type=bind,source=/var/run/docker.sock,target=/var/run/docker.sock,ro`.
 This will give rqd in your container access to the docker daemon running on the host.
-Besides that, your should also run with `--pid=host` because rqd needs access to the processes launched from inside of the frame container with their original pid.
+Besides that, you should also run with `--pid=host` because rqd needs access to the processes launched from inside of the frame container with their original pid.

 But this brings with it one complications.
 Docker swarm mode doesn't support `--pid=host`